 Why I am what I am

 I can trace my pride in the Democratic Party to my Granddaddy, Gurley Pugh who lived in the Zion Community just north of Gordo, Alabama.
 As a child, I often stayed with him and my Grandma, Linnie Sanders Pugh, for a few weeks each summer to help Granddaddy with his carpentry trade.
 On a trip to Gordo one hot summer afternoon, Granddaddy and I stopped and listened to a politician who stood in the bed of a pickup truck speaking.

 Later that day as we drove back to Zion in Granddaddy’s old 1958 Chevy pickup, he told me something that helped form the foundation of my political beliefs.
 He said, “Son, I’m gonna vote for that man.
 He’s a Democrat.
 I’m a Democrat.
 I vote for the Democrats because they stand for us working people.
 They try to help the poor folks that live around here.
 Me and your Grandma ain’t got much, but I got a job and I work hard and the Democrats helps put money in my working man’s pocket.”

 I’ve often thought of that hot afternoon and what my Granddaddy told me about his political beliefs.
-Coupling that with the core beliefs that my parents instilled in me, I had no other choice than to be a Democrat.
+Coupling that with the core beliefs that my parents instilled in me, the choice be a Democrat was just common sense.
 I still stand on the Principles that my Family taught me: Better paying jobs, well-funded schools and Affordable Health Care for the elderly, disabled, working poor and the mentally ill.